-IDVA no longer accepts paper applications for Tuition and Fee Exemption programs for children of veterans, Purple Heart Receipients, or former students of Morton Memorial High School.
+IDVA no longer accepts paper applications for Tuition and Fee Exemption programs for children of veterans, Purple Heart Recipients, or former students of Morton Memorial High School.
 All applicants will be required to apply on line through Scholar Track.

 All paper applications will be returned to the sender.

 We advise Filing a Free Application for Federal Student Aid (FAFSA) before applying in Scholar Track.
 Information Provided in the FAFSA is fed into Scholar Track and makes the process smoother.
-Students should not apply earlier than the begining of the second semester of their Graduation year of High School.
+Students should not apply earlier than the beginning of the second semester of their graduation year of High School.
 Please ensure if you intend on using this program you list eligible educational institutions on your FAFSA.
 Students using this program are required to file for FAFSA annually.
 The Indiana Commission for Higher Education cannot finalize the award offer under this program without a FAFSA on file. https://fafsa.ed.gov/

 All IDVA approved Tuition and Fee Exemption programs can ONLY be used at the following educational institutions in Indiana: